ometman/awesome-books/README.md

 Clone this repository to your desired folder:
  - Using Git Bash or any integrated terminal of you choice.
  - Open with code editor (e.g. VS Code).
- - Open the index.html file using any local server (e.g. live server extension in VS Code)

 ### Usage

 To run the project, execute the following command:
-- Open the index.html file on a local server on your browser.
+- Open the index.html file using any local server (e.g. live server extension in VS Code)

 ### Run tests